akheron/optics-ts/README.md

 // }
 ```

-This is a type-safe operation, i.e. the compiler knows that
+This is a type-safe operation, i.e. the compiler knows that the type of
-`typeofupdated.foo.bar` is `number`, editor autocomplete works
+`updated.foo.bar` is `number`, editor autocomplete works correctly, etc.
-correctly, etc.

 If you ever see a `DisallowedTypeChange` type being returned from an
-`optics-ts` function, it means that you tried to change a type when
+`optics-ts` function, it means that you tried to change the type when
-using a monomorphic optic.
+writing through a monomorphic optic.

 ## API reference